Foremost Group: Controversies

-Based in part on Foremost's Pacific-Rim trade, former US President Donald Trump referred to James Chao's daughter, Elaine Chao, labelled the Taiwan-born U.S. citizen as a "China lover."
+Based in part on Foremost's Pacific-Rim trade, US President Donald Trump, while out of office in 2022, referred to James Chao's daughter, Elaine Chao, labeling the Taiwan-born U.S. citizen as a "China lover."
 The slur was immediately condemned by political and community leaders and civil rights groups including the CEO of the Anti-Defamation League.
 The Wall Street Journal noted "Foremost Group ships travel often to Chinese ports because much of the world’s commodity trade goes to and from China...
 You can’t be in the global shipping business and not travel to Chinese ports."

 Some media reports questioned Elaine Chao's impartiality as Secretary of Transportation, in which role she oversaw the U.S. Maritime Administration during the first Trump administration.
 The Department of Transportation (DoT) regulates US-registered cargo vessels but does not regulate any foreign vessels.
 Foremost has no US-registered vessels and performs only international shipping; thus it is neither regulated nor promoted by DoT.
 According to the New York Times, investigations made no "formal finding that Ms. Chao violated ethics rules" regarding Foremost and prosecutors declined to bring any charges.
 The Wall Street Journal noted that "Elaine is neither an employee nor owner" of Foremost; the Washington Posts "Fact Checker" similarly reported that "Secretary Chao has no interest, ownership or involvement in the company."